CPC Definition - Subclass B23K

 Attention is drawn to the following places, which may be of interest for search:

-Dental laser | |
+Dental lasers | |

 Working or preserving wood or similar material | |

-Severing glass using laser | |
+Scoring cooled glass using a focussed radiation beam, e.g. laser | |

-Joining ceramics | |
+Joining burned ceramic articles by heating | |

-Treatment of microorganisms with electric or wave energy | |
+Treatment of microorganisms or enzymes with electrical or wave energy | |

 Introduction of foreign genetic material into plant cells by physical or non-biological means | |

-Clicking, perforating, or cutting leather |
+Clicking, perforating or cutting leather |

 Attention is drawn to the following places, which may be of interest for search: